Carnival of Venice 2023 Dates, Events

 Every year on the Feast of the Purification of the Virgin Mary, February 2, the Festa delle Marie used to take place with the purpose of offering a dowry to very pretty girls, when the Doge of Venice gave prizes to the twelve most beautiful Venetian girls of poor origin, donating them splendid jewels as a bridal dowry.
 Today this is still evoked.

-This event occurs on different days until the moment when the Maria of the Carnival of this year is proclaimed, giving you the opportunity to admire the traditional Venetian period costumes.
+Starting with the water parade on the Grand Canal, there are many events on different days featuring the Marys of Carnival 2023 until the moment when the Maria of the Carnival of this year is proclaimed, giving you the opportunity to admire the traditional Venetian period costumes.

 The Flight of the Angel

-In Saint Mark’s Square the Carnival Angel will fly down from the bell tower of St Mark’s Basilica, while the San Marco stage will be full of history and colours, when many traditional groups parade on stage in their beautiful costumes.
+In Saint Mark’s Square the Carnival Angel flies down from the bell tower of St Mark’s Basilica, while the San Marco stage is full of history and colors, when many traditional groups parade on stage in their beautiful costumes.

-The event will be preceded by the “Corteo del Doge”, the Doge’s parade organised by the Consorzio Europeo Rievocazioni Storiche (Consortium of European Historical Re-enactment Societies), involving the Gruppo Storico “Le Maschere di Mario del ‘700 veneziano” (Historic Group “Mario’s Masks from Venetian ‘700s”).
+The event is preceded by the “Corteo del Doge”, the Doge’s parade organised by the Consorzio Europeo Rievocazioni Storiche (Consortium of European Historical Re-enactment Societies), involving the Gruppo Storico “Le Maschere di Mario del ‘700 veneziano” (Historic Group “Mario’s Masks from Venetian ‘700s”).

 The Flight of the Angel (“Volo dell’Angelo”) re-creates the Serenissima Republic of St Mark’s times, during which an unknown guest of Venice, flying along a rope from St Mark’s bell tower to the middle of the square, used to offer a homage to the Doge.
-The Angel will now do the same, greeted by the period costumes parades crowd of the Historical Re-enactments.
+The Angel now does the same, greeted by the period costumes parades crowd of the Historical Re-enactments.
 The event concludes with the embrace of the Angel and the Doge, among scenographic effects.

-As per tradition, the girl who won the 2021 edition of the “Festa delle Marie” beauty contest will be the Angel of the new Carnival 2022.
+As per tradition, the girl who won the previous year’s edition of the “Festa delle Marie” beauty contest is the Angel of the following year’s Carnival.